 Stephen has worked in the financial service industry for 20 years, with over a decade of experience working closely and directly with the hedge fund community.

-Most recently, Stephen was an Executive Director in Morgan Stanley's Prime Brokerage Group serving as a senior business consultant specializing in performance and risk analysis, where he consulted with hedge fund clients regarding industry norms and best practices.
+Prior to joining Lightkeeper, Stephen was an Executive Director in Morgan Stanley's Prime Brokerage Group serving as a senior business consultant specializing in performance and risk analysis, where he consulted with hedge fund clients regarding industry norms and best practices.
 Stephen consulted with hedge funds by first working to understand their business needs, and then providing solutions and insights combining performance, risk concepts, and calculations.
 Working with clients to implement these solutions, he configured systems and reports for both investor relations and day to day monitoring.
 Stephen was also instrumental in enhancing and upgrading Morgan Stanley's client tools in both of these areas.

 While working in IT at Morgan Stanley, Stephen helped to design and develop the firm's VaR calculations, eventually leading the Firm Market Risk development team.

 Outside of Morgan Stanley, Stephen also spent time acting as a technology consultant to political campaigns, and working in defense electronics.
 He earned his Bachelor's degree at Georgia Tech and his Master's at MIT, both in Electrical Engineering.
 Stephen lives in Harlem and enjoys travel, shows, tinkering with home automation, and cooking.